microsoft/WhatTheHack/043-SQLModernization/Student/Challenge06.md

 ## Success Criteria

-* Data governance service provisioned.
+* Verfiy data governance service is provisioned.
-* Each team member has at least read-only access to the service.
+* Confirm each team member has at least read-only access to the service.
 * At least one data source has been registered and scanned.
 * At least one data asset has been enriched with additional metadata (e.g. Description).